-There are so many delicious choices of turkey burgers to choose from, but my absolute favorite is the Sweet Potato Turkey Burger.
+There are so many delicious turkey burgers choices to choose from, but my absolute favorite is the Sweet Potato Turkey Burger.
 It adds the right amount of tasty vegetables to a burger, and there is no other burger like it!
 I never used to like eating turkey burgers because I was not one to follow a mindful lifestyle.
-However, being surrounded by many health-conscious friends, I acquired a taste for mindful options, and now I just can’t get enough.
+However, being surrounded by many health-conscious friends, I acquired a taste for mindful options, and now I can’t get enough.
 This recipe is the perfect source of protein and is oh so satisfying to eat.
-Did I mention it’s also gluten free?!
+Did I mention it’s also gluten-free?!

-Growing up, my sister was always gluten free, so I often had to try many gluten free options when my parents prepared dinner for her.
-I found that gluten free breads were rarely satisfying, and it was often so hard to find a bun that didn’t have a ton of sugar, wasn’t falling apart, or didn’t taste stale.
+Growing up, my sister was always gluten-free, so I often had to try many gluten-free options when my parents prepared dinner for her.
+I found that gluten-free pieces of bread were rarely satisfying, and it was often so hard to find a bun that didn’t have a ton of sugar, wasn’t falling apart or didn’t taste stale.

 Needless to say, my sister had to settle for just having a plain burger on a plate with no bun most nights, which is not nearly as filling or satisfying.
-Luckily, I was able to discover this quick and easy sweet potato turkey burger recipe from our Sharp Chef, Michelle, blogger for Sunkissed Kitchen.
+Luckily, I discovered this quick and easy sweet potato turkey burger recipe from our Sharp Chef, Michelle, blogger for Sunkissed Kitchen.
 Now we cannot stop preparing it in my house!

 The key to this recipe is that the sweet potato rounds substitute the usual bun, so my sister can finally enjoy a full burger experience.